 July 17 @ 9:00 am - 5:00 pm AEST$1975

 Four Day Training | Trainer: Alison Saxton

 This training is designed to teach participants the fundamentals of the Theraplay model.
 After completing this training, participants will be able to begin applying Theraplay principles into their work with existing and new clients.
+Check in with the training host about the required text.
 For more information about this training, click here.

 This training will take place July 17-20, 2023 from 9am-5pm.
 View this training’s detailed agenda.

 – Principles of attachment theory on an intellectual and experiential level

 – An introduction to the Marschak Interaction Method (MIM): administration, analysis and as a guide for treatment planning

 – Adapting Theraplay for working with children and families impacted by complex trauma and other populations